 5. Girolle for Tête de Moine

 Tête de Moine AOP (Appellations d’origine protégées) is a semi-hard Swiss cheese made from raw cow’s milk.
 A common way to serve Tête de Moine involves scraping it into thin shavings with a knife.
 This process was greatly aided in 1982 by a Swiss invention called the Girolle.
 To use it, you stab the Girolle in the middle of the cheese, and then swing the blade around the wheel of cheese to create a perfect rosette.
+It would be an excellent Swiss gift for someone who appreciates this unique cheese.

 Where to buy: Maison de la Tête de Moine